 A while has passed from the first discovery to the first adoption, as mentioned.
 This new phase, however, is the most important.
 It is the one that will lead these tissue nanotransfection nanochips to mass diffusion.
 He is sure of it Chandan sen, director of the Indiana Center for Regenerative Medicine and Engineering, lead author of this new publication.

 If yesterday we tested the function of these devices, Sen points out, today we are in the phase in which the knowledge on how to manufacture them is transmitted to everyone.
 And in fact the published report contains technical details on the production.

 Change the function of living parts of the body

 It is useless to try to hypothesize all the possible applications of a nanochip and such technology.
 I remember something similar (albeit much more advanced) only in the old Star Trek series.
 You know those scenes in which the doctor on duty healed a person by touching him with a device that emitted pulses?
 There.

 Imagine a car accident, and a person on the asphalt with serious injuries.
-If your blood vessels are damaged and need blood supply, you can no longer rely on the existing blood vessel because it is pinched.
+If its blood vessels are damaged and need blood supply, the pre-existing blood vessel can no longer be relied upon because it is squeezed.
 It will be possible to convert the skin tissue into blood vessels and save, for example, a limb at risk of amputation.
 And that's just the beginning.